Pirate-Weather/pirateweather/docs/API.md

 #### Version
 If `version=2` is included fields which were not part of the Dark Sky API will be included.
 These fields are `smoke`, `smokeMax`, `smokeMaxTime`, `fireIndex`, `fireIndexMax`, `fireIndexMaxTime`, `liquidAccumulation`, `snowAccumulation`, `iceAccumulation`, `dawnTime` and `duskTime`.
 It also includes `nearestStormDistance` and `nearestStormBearing` to each of the hourly blocks and `sourceIDX` where you can see the X/Y and lat/long coordinate for each returned model.

+### Language
+Added as part of the V2.5 release, this parameter allows you to sepecify what language the text summaries use.

 ### Example
 ```